kathleen879/IT1244-Project/README.md

 ### 1. Movie Review Dataset

 •
 Description: This dataset contains movie reviews designed as a benchmark for sentiment classification tasks.
+It contains 50000 positive reviews and 50000 negative reviews.

 •
 Structure: